Htaurus2005/Mole-Mayhem/README.md

 # Binary Buddies ~ Mole Mayhem
 By: Helina Tadesse (tadesseh@emmanuel.edu), Katie Bartash (bartashk@emmanuel.edu) May 1st , 2025
 # Getting Started
 This game is Mole Mayhem Is a fast paced reaction time game.
-It is our a take on whack o mole.
+It is our a take on whack-O-mole.
 You will be timed and must hit as many moles as you can!

 # Project Overview